-In its formative years, the private cloud was considered a trusted solution by infrastructure and operations experts because it allowed them to 1) Collect the increased cost and performance benefits of the Public Cloud while 2) Maintain visibility and control over their infrastructure to maximize security efforts.
+In its formative years, the private cloud was considered a trusted solution by infrastructure and operations experts because it allowed them to 1) Collect the increased cost and performance advantages of the Public Cloud while 2) Maintain visibility and control over their infrastructure to maximize security efforts.
 Essentially, it enabled IT to make their own decisions regarding the risk exchange level between their security and performance.

 In highly regulated industries, companies that required stronger control/security over their IT workload would easily invest in a Private Cloud Hosting Provider due to its cost and efficiency gains and the reduced responsibility that came from outsourcing infrastructure resources.
 However, where the decision to deploy Private Cloud was once a no-brainer, infrastructure, and operations experts now face what could be their greatest IT challenge yet.